CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.2 Provision for IT forensics.md

 In order to prove that the data is integer, the original data carriers SHOULD be kept sealed.
 If cryptographic checksums of forensic copies or originals exist, integrity can also be proven.
 To do this, the written documented cryptographic checksums SHOULD be separated from the data carriers and kept in multiple copies.
 In addition, it should be ensured that the checksums documented in this way can not be changed.
 In order for the data to be judicially usable, a witness SHOULD confirm how it was done and authenticate the checksums that were created.

-It SHOULD use only trained personnel (see DER.2.2.A6 * Training of staff for the implementation of forensic protection *) or a forensic service provider (see DER.2.2.A3 * Preselection of forensic service providers *) to forensic evidence to secure.
+It SHOULD use only trained personnel (see DER.2.2.A6 * Training of personnel for the implementation of forensic protection *) or a forensic service provider (see DER.2.2.A3 * Preselection of forensic service providers *) to forensic evidence to secure.

 #### DER.2.2.A11 Documentation of the evidence [investigator, investigator]